 - Builds Confidence

 Asking for help can be intimidating and embarrassing to quiet students, especially in a big classroom setting.
 Some social challenges take practice before students feel comfortable expressing themselves.
 This one-on-one environment allows students to build trust with their teacher and feel confident when asking questions.
 After receiving positive feedback from their teacher and getting the communication they need, students will be more prepared to ask questions throughout their schooling and careers.
 This helps students develop intrinsic motivation when it comes to their learning experiences both inside and outside of the classroom setting.

 Students will not have to worry about peer pressure in one-on-one classes.
 Other students will not be included, so there will be no opportunity for social judgment.
 Attentive educators take the time to adapt lessons to the student’s pace and accelerate and decelerate plans as needed.
 They will work collaboratively with the student to achieve their goals in manageable bites of content.
 Teachers can cheer them on in their successes and assist them with addressing their weaknesses.

 - Supports Social-Emotional Learning

 One-on-one teaching gives students the opportunity to develop their emotional intelligence as well.
 They will establish a professional relationship with their teacher and learn how to interact with figures of authority.
 Individual interaction allows students and teachers to build rapport.
-Social emotional learning (SEL) is essential to creating healthy relationships, but must be developed and practiced.
+Social-emotional learning (SEL) is essential to creating healthy relationships but must be developed and practiced.
 Individual and small group environments push students to practice SEL skills in a controlled environment.
-A partnership forms in a personal environment and facilitates teacher and student reliance on one and other.
+A partnership forms in a personal environment and facilitates teacher and student reliance on one another.

 - Relationship Building